lmtoy/lmtoy_run/README.md

 An LMT run file is a text file, consisting of the pipeline commands to process a series of obsnums.
-They are typically created by a script generator (mk_runs.py), and typically each *ProjectId* has 4 of these runfiles
+They are typically created by a script generator (mk_runs.py), and typically each *ProjectId* has a number of these runfiles, to be executed in order.

 1.  *.run1a - runs the first instance of the pipeline on individual obsnums, with minimal flagging
 2.  *.run1b - runs subsequent instances, applying flags, and also allows arguments from comments.txt etc.
+2.  *.run1c - runs subsequent instances, applying flags, and also allows arguments from comments.txt etc. [optional]
 3.  *.run2a - runs the first instance of the pipeline on all obsnum combinations, one for each source/spectral line
 4.  *.run2b - runs subsequent instances of combinations, applying flags etc.
+4.  *.run2c - runs subsequent instances of combinations, applying flags etc. [optional]

-A runfile can be processed (executed) via SLURM, GNU parallel or bash, whichever your system supports.
+A runfile can be processed (executed) via **SLURM**, GNU **parallel** or **bash**, whichever your system supports or demands.
 On *Unity* we obviously will need to use SLURM, on *lma@umd* and *malt* the obvious choice is GNU parallel, and even on a multi-core laptop this might make sense.
-The slowest approach of course is *bash*, as a pure serial script, in case you care of spending the least amount of CPU and can afford to wait.
+The slowest approach of course is *bash*, as a pure serial script, but here you are spending the least amount of CPU.
 Examples of use:

-    sbatch_lmtoy.sh  test1.run [args]    # SLURM on Unity (optional SLpipeline args allowed) parallel  -j 4 < test1.run           # GNU parallel, using max of 4 cores
+    sbatch_lmtoy.sh  test1.run [args]    # SLURM on Unity (optional SLpipeline args allowed here) parallel  -j 4 < test1.run           # GNU parallel, using max of 4 cores
     bash             test1.run           # classic serial shell processing

 ## Make a new script generator

-Using github CLI (the **gh** command) is probably the easiest to explain how to bootstrap the script generator.
+Using github CLI (the **gh** command) is probably the easiest to explain in commands how to bootstrap the script generator.
 We do this in the lmtoy_run directory, since it's simpler to maintain all script generators below there.
 We keep a record of all projects in the Makefile in lmtoy_run.
 First you need to grab lmtoy_run if that was not done yet: